Khayyum

 Khayyum is an Indian actor who has appeared in more than 100 Telugu films.

-Early life
+Personal life

 Khayyum was born in Rajahmundry, Andhra Pradesh, and brought up in Hyderabad.
 His father was a tailor and his mother was a housewife.
-He is the brother of actor Ali.
+He is the younger brother of actor Ali.

 In 2015, he married Arshia Kamal, daughter of Guntur-based businessman Shaikh Nayab Kamal.